Configure an IMAP connection using the ImapCon R6 class.

 ImapCon$new(): The configure_imap should be preferred instead of ImapCon$new().

-ImapCon$search(): IMAP queries follows Polish notation, i.e. operators such as OR come before arguments, e.g. "OR argument1 argument2".
+ImapCon$search(): IMAP queries follow Polish notation, i.e. operators such as OR come before arguments, e.g. "OR argument1 argument2".
 Therefore, the relational-operator-helper-functions in this package should be used like the following examples: OR(before("17-Apr-2015"), string("FROM", "John")).
-Even though there is no "AND" operator in IMAP, this package adds a helper function AND to indicate multiples arguments that must be searched together, e.g. AND(since("01-Jul-2018"), smaller_than(16000)).
+Even though there is no "AND" operator in IMAP, this package adds a helper function AND to indicate multiple arguments that must be searched together, e.g. AND(since("01-Jul-2018"), smaller_than(16000)).

 ImapCon$sent_before(): Search operations that use the origination/RFC-2822 Header date tend to be "slower" than those that use the internal date.
 Although the overhead is minimum, the difference is due to the fact that the internal date is kept on a database, while the origination date has to be retrieved from inside the message.
 Therefore, the server needs to access each message when executing this type of search.
 Despite this fact, both dates tend to be the same.